Mitral valve regurgitationMitral valve regurgitation; Mitral valve insufficiency; Heart mitral regurgitation; Valvular mitral regurgitation

 A low-sodium diet may be helpful.
 You may need to limit your activity if symptoms develop.

-Once the diagnosis is made, you should visit your health care provider regularly to track your symptoms and heart function.
+Once the diagnosis is made, you should visit your provider regularly to track your symptoms and heart function.

 You may need surgery to repair or replace the valve if: